baudisgroup/baudisgroup.github.io/docs/presentations/2020-06-30-Michael-Baudis__Beacon-evolution__NEXUS-Personalized-Health-2020.md

 genomic data collections, for instance from population based or disease specific genome repositories.
-Sites offering beacons can scale through aggregation in "Beacon Networks", which distribute single genome queries among a potentially large number of international beacons and assemble their responses.
+Sites offering beacons can scale through aggregation in "Beacon Networks", which distribute single genome queries among a potentially large number of international beacons and assemble their responses.<!--more-->

 As part of ELIXIR’s Beacon 2019-21 project work has started on a radically re-designed Beacon protocol, with the aim to provide a maximum of flexibility while closely adhering